MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/advanced.md

 ## Separate docs directory approach

-You can also structure your project to have the setup above nested inside a `docs` directory.
+You can also structure your project to have the set up above nested inside a `docs` directory.
 This is useful you have a few other directories and you want to keep the project root clean.

 - `docs/`